CalderaWP/Caldera-Forms/readme.txt

 = Track, Edit and View Your Form Submissions =
 Caldera Forms tracks all of your form submission data in the WordPress database.
 The entry viewer is fast, dynamic and responsive.
 You can choose to create sub-menu pages for viewing form submissions and chose which users roles are allowed to view those pages.

 Entry editing is a core feature of Caldera Forms.
 When editing entries, click the "Edit Entry" button to edit your saved data.
+Display your form entries with [the Front-End Entry Viewer](https://calderaforms.com/doc/caldera-forms-wordpress-form-entry-viewer/?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms)!

 > "While Gravity Forms may be the more established form solution plugin for WordPress, there is another contender out there that is a real gem.
 And that gem is Caldera Forms."
 >